 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three stages of marital disharmony.
+-Name three factors regarding marital problems.

--Explain why are women at risk for depression during most of their adult lives.
+-Discuss why are women at risk for depression during most of their adult lives.

--Name some examples of disturbing thoughts that new parents might experience, that may be intensified in clients with OCD.
+-Discuss examples of disturbing thoughts that new parents might experience, that may be intensified in clients with OCD.

 -Name five categories of alternative treatment for postpartum depression and psychosis mentioned in this article.